-This is the portal page to a genealogical research project located at stellacilento.org.1In case you were wondering about the name of the website: Stella Cilento is the village in Italy where my father grew up.
+This is the portal page to a genealogical research project located at stellacilento.org.
 The project is composed of three parts:

 1. This portal page, also referred to as front or home;

 2. the database itself where all the genealogical data is stored and organized; and

 3. the weblog/wiki pages where I keep notes on research conducted for individuals and families, on technological issues and on genealogical issues more generally.
 The distinction between a post and a page is somewhat loose, but in general I use posts for information about individuals and groups of individuals, and pages for more complex subjects.
 Posts are listed in the left hand column under ‘recently.'1Most everyone is familiar with Wikipedia, but you may not be aware that wikis are used widely across the internet to organize information.
 I ...continue

 If you are familiar with a traditional family tree, this new technology may strike you as odd, but the underlying structure is simple: each individual in the family history has a page.
 You can look at a page to see the facts of the person’s life, including (where available) photos and documents; you can also see that person’s ancestors or descendants in a traditional tree format.

 Database v Wiki

 There are two possible sources of information here for each individual: (1) a database page, which is a collection of facts and dates as well as the documents and sources to support those facts and (2) a wiki page.
 Wiki pages are far less structured than database pages.
-Wiki pages can include large documents and images and discussions of such materials.3Note that only a small proportion of people in the database have wiki pages, although I add to them regularly.
+Wiki pages can include large documents and images and discussions of such materials.2Note that only a small proportion of people in the database have wiki pages, although I add to them regularly.

-If you run into technical difficulties or something here is broken, please contact me: rosinalippi @ mac.com
+If you run into technical difficulties or something here is broken, please contact me